clingen-data-model/architecture/terraform/README.md

 This directory contains (or eventually will contain) the terraform definitions for the infrastructure behind various clingen components.

 - `modules/` - Contains reusable terraform modules.
-Appropriate for shared code between environments
+Appropriate for shared components that are reused or repeated between environments
+- `shared/` - Configuration that is defined centrally for all environments.
+Appropriate for configs that are not necessarily reusable, but try to express identical configurations in all of det,stage, and prod.
 - `dev/` - development environment configs
 - `stage/` - staging environment configs
 - `prod/` - production environment configs